How to Remove a Dent in Car Door

 Dent Repair Kits

 Dent repair kits come in different types.
-Puller kits use suction cups.
-They pull the dent out.
-Glue kits use special glue.
-They stick to the dent.
-Tapping kits use small hammers.
-They tap the dent back in place.
+Puller kits use suction cups — they pull the dent out.
+Glue kits use special adhesive tabs that stick to the dent surface.
+Tapping kits use small hammers to tap the dent back in place.
 Each kit works differently.
-Choosing the right kit is important.
-Consider the size and location of the dent.
-Some kits work better on small dents.
-Others work best on bigger dents.
+Consider the size and location of the dent when choosing: suction cup kits handle smooth, shallow dings best, while glue-tab kits with a slide hammer work on larger, harder-to-grip dents.

 Read the instructions carefully.
-Clean the dent area first.
+Clean the dent area with isopropyl alcohol first.
 Attach the tool to the dent.
-Follow the steps.
 If using a puller kit, press down firmly.
-For glue kits, apply glue to the tool.
-Wait for it to dry.
-Then pull gently.
-For tapping kits, use soft taps.
-Check the progress after each step.
-Be patient.
-Dents take time to fix.
-Repeat if needed.
-Safety is key.
-Wear gloves and eye protection.
+For glue kits, apply glue to the tab, wait for it to dry, then pull gently.
+For tapping kits, use soft taps and check progress after each step.
+Be patient — dents take time to fix.
+Wear gloves and eye protection throughout.

 When To Seek Professional Help